ml4a/ml4a.github.io/_chapters/convnets.md

 {% include todo.html note="rebuild mouse demo, button for changing filter/weight, click on filters" %}

-{% include demo_insert.html width=890 height=320 path="/demos/demos/convolution.js" args="'MNIST',true" %}
+{% include demo_insert.html width=890 height=320 path="/demos/demos/convolution.js" args="'MNIST',false" parent_div="post" %}

-{% include demo_insert.html width=960 height=480 path="/demos/demos/convolution_all.js" args="'MNIST',true" %}
+{% include demo_insert.html width=960 height=480 path="/demos/demos/convolution_all.js" args="'MNIST',true" parent_div="post" %}

 In the above demo, we are showing a single convolutional layer on an MNIST digit.
 In this particular network at this layer, we have exactly 8 filters, and below we show each of the corresponding 8 activation maps.

 {% include todo.html note="figure showing all the responses" %}

 Each of the pixels of these activation maps can be thought of as a single neuron in the next layer of the network.
-Thus in our example, since we have 8 filters generating $25 x 25$ sized maps, we have $8 * 25 * 25 = 5000$ neurons in the next layer.
+Thus in our example, since we have 8 filters generating $25 * 25$ sized maps, we have $8 * 25 * 25 = 5000$ neurons in the next layer.
 The significance of each neuron is how present a small feature is in the image at a particular location.

 Convolutional layers have a few properties, or hyperparameters, which must be set in advance.
 They include the size of the filters ($5x5$ in the above example), the stride.
 A full explanation of these is beyond the scope of the chapter.